2023 Flood Insurance Minnesota

 Do I need flood insurance in Minnesota?

-It is important to have flood insurance coverage in Minnesota because our beloved Cowboy State has seen a fair share of flooding, and there is likely more coming.
+Having flood insurance coverage in Minnesota is important because our beloved Cowboy State has seen a fair share of flooding, and more is likely coming.

-We believe that most homeowners think about Flood insurance in Minnesota at some point, maybe before buying a home, or during the closing process.
-However, many of us only think about it when a big storm is looming, or we have heard on the news that there is flooding forecasted or happening currently too close to our home.
+We believe that most homeowners think about Flood insurance in Minnesota at some point, maybe before buying a home or during the closing process.
+However, many of us only think about it when a big storm looms, or we have heard on the news that there is flooding forecasted or happening too close to our home.

 In Harris County, nearly 135,000 homes were damaged.
 Three-fourths of these properties were considered low to moderate risk.